-The 4Cs are not new to education, but they are innovative.
-Teachers have always used elements of the Four Cs, and chances are, you too use them every day.
+The concept of the 4Cs is not new to education, but it is innovative.
+Teachers have always used elements of the Four Cs, and chances are, you also use them every day.
 What can change is your awareness of how, when, and why they can be used.
-What can change is how deliberate you become in incorporating them into every classroom activity.
-The Four Cs can overlap and intertwine, bringing layers of depth to your students’ understanding of content and their ability to learn how to learn.

 The ingredients of the Four C’s are free, easy to use, and do not necessarily require any special talents, tools, or equipment.
-What they do require, though, is a mindset that teachers can cultivate, first by applying it to ourselves, and then by creating opportunities for our students.
+However, what they do require is a mindset that teachers can cultivate, first by applying this principle to ourselves, and then by creating opportunities for our students.

 Let’s break it down.